-Murder verdict over Glasgow shooting
+Murder verdict over gangland 'execution'

 Mr Johnston, a father-of-two, was sitting in his Audi RS4 at red lights at the junction of Shields Road and Scotland Street at about 23:40 when he was targeted.

-Prosecutors believe Scott was acting as part of a group but the identities of the others are unknown.
+At the time of the shooting - described in court by prosecutor Alex Prentice QC as "a well planned execution" - Mr Johnston was awaiting trial at the High Court on charges of drug dealing invovling £640,000 of heroin.

-Scott was caught because he left behind a hooded top in the Audi Q5 getaway car, which was later abandoned and set ablaze.
+Prosecutors believe killer Scott was acting as part of a group but the identities of the others are unknown.

 Earlier in the trial, Scott's co-accused, 33-year-old Anthony Ruthven, was cleared of murder.